 – Other 4 accounts: Passive (only receive likes, switched to manual operation).

 This was the most challenging part.
 SAKI’s persona is linked to “SAKI’s shop,” but the targets to engage with (fortune-telling accounts) are registered in “MySpirits’ shop.”
-This meant a mechanism was needed to refer to target lists across different shops.
+This meant a mechanism was needed to reference target lists across different shops.

 Solution: Extended the format of the environment variable ENGAGEMENT_PERSONA_IDS to persona_id:target_shop_id.
 This allows specifying “this persona uses targets from that shop” using a colon delimiter.